• Skip to primary navigation

 • Once the squash is in the oven, add the wild rice and vegetable broth to a small saucepan and stir together.
 Cover, turn on the heat, and bring to a boil.
 Once boiling, reduce the heat to a simmer and cook for 40-45 minutes until cooked through.
 Cooked wild rice will be chewy, but should be tender.

 • While the squash and wild rice are cooking, make the filling.
 Cut the shallots, garlic, mushrooms, apples, and kale before starting.
-Then, add 2 Tbsp olive oil to a large pan and heat over medium heat.
+Then, add 2 tablespoon olive oil to a large pan and heat over medium heat.

 • Once the oil is hot, add in the shallots & garlic and sauté for 3 minutes until beginning to brown and caramelize.
 Then, add in the chopped mushrooms, stir, and cook together for another 5 minutes until the mushrooms are beginning to brown and crisp.